FACTBOX-Foreign funds flee Asia's emerging markets

-SINGAPORE, March 2 (Reuters) - The coronavirus epidemic has spread from China to more than 30 countries, heightening pandemic fears and worries about global recession and sparking a flight by foreign funds out of Asia’s emerging markets from currencies to stocks and bonds.
+SINGAPORE, March 2 (Reuters) - The coronavirus epidemic has spread from China to more than 50 countries, raising fears of a pandemic and global recession and sparking a flight by foreign funds out of Asia’s emerging markets, from currencies to stocks and bonds.

+Preliminary data from the Institute of International Finance (IIF) released on Monday showed portfolio managers pulled $9.7 billion from emerging markets, predominantly from Asia.

 Here is the latest snapshot of outflows and measures in response:

-Non-resident investors sold 16.43 trillion rupiah ($1.2 billion) of tradable government bonds over the first three days of last week, according to the latest government data.
+Non-resident investors sold 19.36 trillion rupiah ($1.4 billion) of government bonds over the first four days of last week, according to government data.
+In equities, foreigners sold a net 4.16 trillion rupiah, according to Refinitiv Eikon data.

 Indonesia’s rupiah has fallen more than 5% in two weeks.
 The yield on 10-year Indonesian sovereign bonds has jumped 50 basis points in four trading sessions .